It's ....do I really have to come up with some kind of crazy title for this installment of the blog tour?

 Andrew's also recently branched out his writing -- his latest, "The Magic Cookies," not only works in his marketing concept whereby writers get free promotion, but branches out from the fantastic worlds that he's created to the real world where he grew up.
 That kind of versatility is impressive.

-have a story in there.
+I didn't mention it just because I also have a story in there.
+Honestly. |

 You should check out the story just for the story itself (and you can do so by clicking here) but if you are an author wanting to be serious about publishing, reading Andrew's writing and his posts on IWM are essential: you will learn more in a single post than you did in an entire semester's worth of creative writing classes.
 (Also, let's be honest: you cut class a lot, right?
 You can tell me.)